How to prioritise your tasks (when it feels like you have a million and one things on your to do list)

 We all know that the secret to getting things done is great prioritisation, but sometimes it feels like that is easier said than done.
 When your to-do list is in danger of becoming a novel, and it seems like you have a million and one things to get done by the end of the day just how do you cope?
 You need to prioritise your tasks, of course!

-Now, when you have your own business you’ll often get taught to think outside of the box but on this occasion I’m going to ask you to think firmly inside the box, in order to prioritise your tasks.
-And it’s not just any old box – oh no!
+Now, when you have your own business you’ll often get taught to think outside of the box to think up creative solutions to issues you may have, but on this occasion I’m going to ask you to think firmly inside the box, in order to prioritise your tasks.
+And it’s not just any old box, oh no!
 This is a great little box that’s really going to help you get organised and understand what you need to do to be effective, efficient and feel in control of your workload.

 But isn’t everything urgent?